-The District does not support Harassment and Bullying in any of its schools and/or sites at all.
-To this end, the Greater St. Albert Catholic School District has implemented (and revised) the following Administrative Procedures which will serve as the basis for addressing matters pertaining to Harassment and Bullying:
+The school does not support Harassment and Bullying in any of its schools and / or sites or at all.
+To this end, the Greater St. Albert Catholic School Division has implemented (and revised) the following Administrative Procedures which will serve as the basis for addressing matters pertaining to Harassment and Bullying:

-- a) New Administrative Procedure Student Discipline Framework, Administrative Procedure 350 - b) Revised Harassment Administrative Procedure 460 (Employees) - c) Revised Harassment Administrative Procedure 358 (District Students) - d) Revised Safe and Caring Learning Environments Administrative Procedure 359 - e) Revised Code of Conduct Review to Address Bullying Behaviour Administrative Procedure 360 - f) Revised Accommodating and Respecting Gender Identity and Expression Administrative Procedure 361 - g) Revised Use of Technology Administrative Procedure 140 - h) Revised Social Media Administrative Procedure 149
+- a) Student Discipline Framework, Administrative Procedure 350 - b) Harassment Administrative Procedure 460 (Employees) - c) Harassment Administrative Procedure 358 (Division Students) - d) Safe and Caring Learning Environments Administrative Procedure 359 e) Code of Conduct Review to Address Bullying Behaviour Administrative Procedure 360 f) Accommodating and Respecting Gender Identity and Expression Administrative Procedure 361 - g) Use of Technology Administrative Procedure 140 - h) Social Media Administrative Procedure 149